by Linda Walleshauser, on Jan 17, 2023 10:45:00 AM

 Employers with less than five employees and a net income of $1 million or less must provide unpaid sick leave.

-Employees that qualify for paid sick leave are compensated for this paid time off at their regular rate of pay.
+Employees who qualify for paid sick leave are compensated for this paid time off at their regular rate of pay.
 Note that employers may not take a tip allowance as a credit against minimum wage for leave time.

 New York Sick Leave Accrual